-Geology and Geophysics (G&G) is the scientific study of the Earth as a planet; studies include many broad topics such as (1) climate change, meteorology, and oceanography; (2) environmental science, geochemistry, and natural resources including global energy supply; (3) paleontology, evolutionary theory, and the history of life on Earth; and (4) plate tectonics, earthquakes and volcanoes, and planetary science.
-The G&G department has close links with other departments at Yale, including Anthropology, Astronomy, Ecology and Evolutionary Biology, Physics; as well as the School of Forestry and Environmental Studies, the Yale Peabody Museum, the Yale Institute for Biospheric Studies, and the Yale Climate and Energy Institute (including its Energy Studies program).
+Earth and Planetary Sciences (EPS) encompasses a wide range broad topics such as (1) climate change, meteorology, and oceanography; (2) environmental science, geochemistry, and natural resources including global energy supply; (3) paleontology, evolutionary theory, and the history of life on Earth; and (4) plate tectonics, earthquakes and volcanoes, and planetary science.
+The EPS department has close links with other departments at Yale, including Astronomy, Anthropology, Physics, Chemistry, Ecology and Evolutionary Biology; as well as the School of the Environment, the Yale Peabody Museum, the Yale Institute for Biospheric Studies, and the Yale Energy Studies program.

-Students considering a major in G&G should first explore the various alternative tracks among the B.A. and B.S. degrees, interested students should review the G&G program description on the Yale College Programs of Study site, and then arrange a meeting with the Director of Undergraduate Studies.
-Although some students arrive at Yale already considering the G&G major, many of our students become aware of the program in the sophomore year.
-Although each track has its course prerequisites (from math, chemistry, biology, or physics), those do not all need to be taken in advance of introductory or even some mid-level G&G courses.
+Students considering a major in EPS should first explore the various alternative tracks among the B.A. and B.S. degrees, interested students should review the EPS program description on the Yale College Programs of Study site, and then arrange a meeting with the Director of Undergraduate Studies.
+Although some students arrive at Yale already considering the EPS major, many of our students become aware of the program in the sophomore year.
+Although each track has its course prerequisites (from math, chemistry, biology, or physics), those do not all need to be taken in advance of introductory or even some mid-level EPS courses.